edrewitz/firewxpy/Documentation/NWS_Forecasts.md

 45) signature_fontsize (Integer) - Default = 6.
 The fontsize of the signature.
 This is only to be changed when making a custom plot.

 46) stamp_fontsize (Integer) - Default = 5.
 The fontsize of the timestamp and reference system text.
 This is only to be changed when making a custom plot.

+47) convert_to_F (Boolean) - Default = True.
+When set to True, the temperature in Kelvin will convert to Fahrenheit.
+Set to False when downloading the data outside of the function and passing it in when creating several graphics using the same dataset.
+Have the first function that uses the dataset have convert_to_F=True to convert the dataset to Fahrenheit.
+However, in all the subsequent functions that use this dataset, set convert_to_F=False since the values are already in Fahrenheit from the conversion in the previous function.

 Return: Saves individual images to f:Weather Data/NWS Forecasts/Max T Forecast/{reference_system}.
 If the user selects a cwa the path will look like this: f:Weather Data/NWS Forecasts/Max T Forecast/{reference_system}/{cwa}